SergeDmi/ConfocalGN/README.md

 # Operation
 To operate ConfocalGN, firt run startup.m
 To use the confocal generator, the user must provide :
-- A ground truth image IMG (a 3D matrix)
+- A ground truth image IMG (a 3D matrix or a tiff filename)
 - Microscope properties CONF, containing
 	-- CONF.pix : voxel size (in units of the pixel size of IMG), a 3x1 vector -- CONF.psf : point spread funciton (in units of the pixel size of IMG), a 3x1 vector ; the psf is assumed gaussian, with a deviation CONF.psf.